-Themes and Planning Priority 2021 Towns and Villages: Planning Priority 1 Examine Local Aboriginal Land Council land holdings' land use zonings to appropriately reflect their current use and potential development opportunities by June 2021.
-Towns and Villages: Planning Priority 2 Monitor dwelling approvals and completions on an ongoing basis.
-Towns and Villages: Planning Priority 3 Report annually on projects funded and completed under the Heritage Assistance Fund.
-Finalise a Rural Lands Strategy Study by June 2021.
-Over a five-year period (2021-2025) produce Masterplans and commence construction in accordance with the Masterplans for Tumbarumba, Batlow and Adelong.
-Growth: Planning Priority 1 Facilitate rail trail investigation and investment including: Seek funding assistance to prepare concept designs and initial cost estimates for the: Tumut to Batlow Rail Trail; Tumbarumba to Batlow Rail Trail Link; Rosewood to Ladysmith Rail Trail; and Rail Trail Enhancements (Ongoing).
-Investigate the need to amend the Snowy Valleys Local Environmental Plan that focuses on the review of zonings and permitted uses to ensure that planning controls are responsive to innovation and change in respect of tourism related undertakings by June 2021.
-Examine the need to amend the Snowy Valleys Local Environmental Plan to permit the temporary uses of Council owned land for community/ public events and festivals by June 2021.
-Natural Environment: Planning Priority 1 Applications for residential and rural residential subdivisions will be required to indicate the location of existing trees to be retained and those to be removed.
-Formulation of a Street Tree Masterplan will be finalised by December 2021.
-Natural Environment: Planning Priority 2 Monitor and report on consumption of energy and water annually.
-Examine the need to amend the Snowy Valleys Local Environmental Plan in respect of provisions relating to energy, water and waste by June 2021.
-Natural Environment: Planning Priority 3 Investigation and review of Snowy River's planning controls relating to climate change adaptation by June 2021.
-Infrastructure: Planning Priority 1 Review and report on the upgrades to key freight and haulage routes component included in the 'Snowy Valleys Council Advocacy Plan 2018-19' by December 2020 and every three years after.
+Themes and Planning Priority 2021 Towns and Villages: Planning Priority 1 M3 Examine Local Aboriginal Land Council land holdings' land use zonings to appropriately reflect their current use and potential development opportunities by June 2021.
+Towns and Villages: Planning Priority 2 M5 Monitor dwelling approvals and completions on an ongoing basis.
+Towns and Villages: Planning Priority 3 M7 Complete the first stage of merging the Tumbarumba Local Environmental Plan 2010 and Tumut Local Environmental Plan 2012 to create the Snowy Valleys Local Environmental Plan by July 2021.
+M12 Report annually on projects funded and completed under the Heritage Assistance Fund.
+M8 Finalise a Rural Lands Strategy Study by June 2021.
+M13 Over a five-year period (2021-2025) produce Masterplans and commence construction in accordance with the Masterplans for Tumbarumba, Batlow and Adelong.
+Growth: Planning Priority 1 M14 Facilitate rail trail investigation and investment including: Seek funding assistance to prepare concept designs and initial cost estimates for the: Tumut to Batlow Rail Trail; Tumbarumba to Batlow Rail Trail Link; Rosewood to Ladysmith Rail Trail with the initial stage focusing on examination of the link from Rosedale to Tarcutta; and Rail Trail Enhancements (Ongoing).
+M16 Investigate the need to amend the Snowy Valleys Local Environmental Plan that focuses on the review of zonings and permitted uses to ensure that planning controls are responsive to innovation and change in respect of tourism related undertakings by June 2021.
+M17 Examine the need to amend the Snowy Valleys Local Environmental Plan to permit the temporary uses of Council owned land for community/ public events and festivals by December 2021.
+Natural Environment: Planning Priority 1 M25 Applications for residential and rural residential subdivisions will be required to indicate the location of existing trees to be retained and those to be removed.
+M27 Formulation of a Street Tree Masterplan will be finalised by December 2021.
+Natural Environment: Planning Priority 2 M29 Monitor and report on consumption of energy and water annually.
+M31 Prepare a State of the Environment Report by August 2021.
+M33 Examine the need to amend the Snowy Valleys Local Environmental Plan in respect of provisions relating to energy, water and waste by December 2021.
+Natural Environment: Planning Priority 3 M34 Investigation and review of Snowy River's planning controls relating to climate change adaptation by December 2021.
+M35 Include information in the State of the Environment Report to be prepared by August 2021 on impacts of hazard and climate change.
+M38 Council apply for funding to complete a flood study and floodplain risk management study and plan (FRMS&P) for Tumut in 2021.